Lance Storm: The Alliance (2001–2002)

 Storm remained a heel and on the January 17, 2002 edition of SmackDown!, Storm and Christian faced Rikishi in a 2 on 1 Over The Top Rope Challenge which Rikishi won.
-At the Royal Rumble, Storm competed in the Royal Rumble match where he was eliminated by Al Snow.
-At No Way Out, Storm and Christian competed in a Tag Team Turmoil match which was won by The APA.
+At the Royal Rumble on January 20, Storm competed in the Royal Rumble match where he was eliminated by Al Snow.
+At No Way Out on February 17, Storm and Christian competed in a Tag Team Turmoil match which was won by The APA.

 The Un-Americans (2002)

+On the March 25, 2002 episode of Raw, Storm was drafted to the SmackDown! brand as part of the 2002 WWF draft lottery.